MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/javascript-adapters/js-http-adapter.md

 ```

 ### JavaScript implementation
-Procedures are implemented in the adapter JavaScript file.
-The service URL is used for procedure invocations.
+A service URL is used for procedure invocations.
 Some parts of the URL are constant; for example, http://example.com/.
-They are declared in the XML file.
 Other parts of the URL can be parameterized; that is, substituted at run time by parameter values that are provided to the MobileFirst procedure.

 The following URL parts can be parameterized.